omahs/bevel/platforms/hyperledger-fabric/charts/fabric-orderernode/README.md

 ### Global

-These parameters are refered to as same in each parent or child chart
+These parameters are referred to as same in each parent or child chart
 | Name   | Description  | Default Value |
 |--------|---------|-------------|
 |`global.version` | Fabric Version. | `2.5.4` |